IHE/ITI.SeR/SeR.md

 - A separation of duties between the clinical data consumer (that requests authorization and clinical data items) and the Authorization Decisions Manager (or PDP) is created.
-The SeR Profile delegates decisions to the the Authorization Decisions Manager and the enforcement to the Authorization Decisions Verifier.
+The SeR Profile delegates decisions to the Authorization Decisions Manager and the enforcement to the Authorization Decisions Verifier.

 ## 39.1 SeR Actors, Transactions, and Content Modules